Projects About

 70%

-median abandonment rate within the first 100 days.
+Median abandonment within the first 100 days.

 Source: Journal of Medical Internet Research, 2024 — “When and Why Adults Abandon Lifestyle Behavior and Mental Health Mobile Apps: Scoping Review.”